microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 loaded to modify the current config viewed in the ConfigEditor.

 As noted above under YAML Specification Differences, the full SVD can be saved in a merged configuration.
-YAML config will be under Device.ConfigData.ConfigData and XML config will be under Device.RuntimeData.RuntimeData.
+Config will be stored in individual tags under each variable name.

 For saving to/loading from a binary file, the merged config will create a list of UEFI variables that will look as such: